Boreas618/Notes/computer-networking/transportation-layer.md

 ## Connectionless Transport: UDP

-UDP takes messages from the application process, attaches source and destination port number fields for the multiplexing/demultiplexing service, adds two other small fields, and passes the resulting segment( datagram more specificly) to the network layer.
-The network layer encapsulates the transport-layer segment into an IP datagram(packet more specificly) and then makes a best-effort attempt to deliver the segment to the receiving host.
+UDP takes messages from the application process, attaches **source and destination port number** fields for the multiplexing/demultiplexing service, adds two other small fields, and passes the resulting segment( datagram more specificly) to the network layer.
+The network layer encapsulates the transport-layer segment into an IP packet and then makes a best-effort attempt to deliver the packet to the receiving host.

 Why some application developer chooses UDP rather than TCP?